-Subsequent interviews will most likely be in person, although some companies are using video interviews via Skype or FaceTime to meet with candidates at a distance or to overcome scheduling challenges, and you should prepare for just about anything.
+Subsequent interviews will most likely be in person.
+Although some companies are using video interviews via Skype or FaceTime to meet with candidates at a distance or to overcome scheduling challenges.
+You should prepare for just about anything.

-Usually, you can expect to have a typical behavioral interview, as well as a test or simulation type interview, a peer interview with the team you’d be working with, and even an interview with other departments or leaders within the company.
+Usually, you can expect to have a typical behavioral interview, as well as a test or simulation type interview.
+It could be a peer interview with the team you’d be working with, and even an interview with other departments or leaders within the company.
 Each of these interviews requires a different approach, so prepare for anything.

 2. Prepare to Explain or Demonstrate Your Hard Skills

-As mentioned, computer science interviews almost always require a demonstration of your actual skills in addition to presenting the practical technology skills that you’ve learned through your schooling.
-This may come in the form of written tests of your knowledge and qualifications, a practical exam that requires you to perform some of the key job functions, or some combination of written and practical exams.
+As mentioned, computer science interviews almost always require a demonstration of your actual skills.
+But it is to present the practical technical skills that you’ve learned through your schooling.
+This may come in the form of written tests of your knowledge and qualifications.
+A practical exam that requires you to perform some of the key job functions, or some combination of written and practical exams.